 an organization who applies to an ExCB for an IECEx Service Facility Certificate for Ex inspection and maintenance

-Service facility
+Service Facility

-an organization that carries out or controls such stages in Ex inspection and maintenance of Ex equipment, as required in IEC 60079-17
+an organization that carries out or controls such stages in Ex inspection and maintenance of Ex equipment and installations, as required in IEC 60079-14 and IEC 60079-17

 Governing of the IECEx Certified Service Facilities Scheme

-This IECEx Certified Service Facilities Scheme (referred to throughout this document as “Scheme”) shall be governed by the Ex Management Committee (ExMC), whose responsibilities in this respect are defined in the Basic Rules of the IECEx System, Publication IECEx 01.
+The Ex Management Committee (ExMC), whose responsibilities in this respect are defined in the Basic Rules of the IECEx System, Publication IECEx 01, shall govern this IECEx Certified Service Facilities Scheme (referred to throughout this document as “Scheme”).

-IECEx 03-4 sets out the general rules and procedures of the IECEx Service Facilities Scheme covering Ex inspection and maintenance.
+This document IECEx 03-4 sets out the general rules and procedures of the IECEx Service Facilities Scheme covering Ex inspection and maintenance.
 These general rules are supplemented by the IECEx Scheme’s Operational Documents.
 These Operational Documents are available to all IECEx Member Bodies, ExCBs, and participating Service Facilities.

-The ExMC Secretary shall be responsible for the issuing and maintenance of Operational Documents which generally fall under the following categories:
+The IECEx Secretary shall be responsible for the issuing and maintenance of Operational Documents which generally fall under the following categories:

 Document containing explanatory guidance (IECEx 03A)

-Document containing rules and procedures that supplement those contained in IECEx 03-2
+Operational Document containing rules and procedures that supplement those contained in this document

 The ExMC shall be kept informed on the currency of Operational Documents with ExMC agreement required for Operational Documents that fall under category b) above.